 The restaurant on-site, SaltRock Southwest Kitchen, serves up fine local fare with the freshest ingredients from the surrounding countryside.
 Grab a table on the large patio and soak up a bit of the fine Sedona sunshine with a cool drink in your hand.

-The resort has just completed a 33-million-dollar head-to-toe renovation of all the facilities, so you can now be assured of the most up-to-date amenities of any resort in town.
+The resort has just completed a 33-million-dollar top-to-bottom renovation of all the facilities, so you can now be assured of the most up-to-date amenities of any resort in town.

 4. Hilton Sedona Resort at Bell Rock